 The eligibility requirements are three things: your age, your home, and whether you live in it.
 This page explains what each of those means in practice — and what it means that income, employment, and credit score are absent from the list entirely.

 You probably qualify.
-The more useful question is which of the four lenders is the right fit for your specific property, your location, and the draw structure that actually matches what you need.
+The more useful question is which of the major lenders is the right fit for your specific property, your location, and the draw structure that actually matches what you need.

 Use the links throughout to go deeper on any topic.
 Or use the free calculator below to see what you'd be approved for in under three minutes.